-The United States Congress has hosted multiple hearings that have served to address cryptocurrencies and blockchain new challenges.
+The United States Congress has hosted multiple hearings that address cryptocurrencies and blockchain new challenges.
 The Capitol has become a place to discuss the implications that digital assets have brought.
 Even Facebook CEO Mark Zuckerberg testified about his Libra cryptocurrency project, later rebranded as Diem.

 Since 2016, congress members have proposed various resolutions related to Bitcoin.
-Lawmakers Adam Kinzinger (R-IL), and Tony Cárdenas (D-CA), presented a proposal five years ago to develop a national policy that would promote cryptocurrencies.
+Lawmakers Adam Kinzinger (R-IL), and Tony Cárdenas (D-CA), presented a proposal five years ago to develop a national policy promoting cryptocurrencies.

 The fact that members of Congress do not fully understand how Bitcoin works is not new.
 However, its admission reveals that there is still a long political road to recognize Bitcoin as a new asset class, something that investment banks such as Goldman Sachs already do.

 The Federal Reserve (Fed) president of St. Louis of the United States, James Bullard, disagreed that there are so many cryptocurrencies in the ecosystem.
 His concern revolves around the fact that most of those that exist are worthless and, therefore, useless.
 However, he highlighted the usefulness of crypto assets like Bitcoin that facilitate complex transactions with fiat money.
 He said that they have a purpose and could circulate alongside the dollar.

 Bullard criticized the possibility that exists in the ecosystem to issue money privately.
 ‘If you allow the issuance of private currency, you will have all kinds of them, and that is what has happened.
 Today there are a couple thousand of these [cryptocurrencies], and most are worthless,‘ he said during an interview with the Yahoo Finance team.

 The role of CBDCs